DeveloperKits/Book-Shop-Inventory/README.md

 # Book-Shop-Investory
-It's an management system application.
+It's a management system application.

 The Bookshop Inventory System is developed using Java and Mysql.
 The project is built to manage books and transactions.
 To make a new transaction, fields such as: Bookname, qty and payment needs to be selected.
 This whole project is developed in Java programming language using Netbeans.